GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab-mx/README.md

 ![Screenshot](./Pictures/Picture3.png)

-4.4 Go to the Data Types view. see haw many records are in side the space.<br>
+4.4 Go to the Data Types view. see haw many records are in the space.<br>

 ![Screenshot](./Pictures/Picture4.png)